monkeypaste/monkeypaste/MonkeyPaste.com/public_html/docs/docs/tips/automated-image-tagging.md

-# Automated Image Tagging
+# Automated Tagging with Triggers and Plugins
-Do you want a way to automatically classify the things you copy into organized groups so you can use them later?
+Do you want a way to automatically tag the things you copy into organized groups so you can use them later?
 Well this tip is for you then!

 <p align="center">